slantz/spring-boot-2-oauth2-resource-service/README.md

 ## Description how it works

-1. sign in as application or other stuff with clientId and clientSecret
+1. application signs in itself with clientId and clientSecret as a client with client_credentials.
-2. sign in as user via grant_type=password username and password
+2. user signs in as user via grant_type=password username and password
-3. use sign in token to get user info from /users/me
+3. use sign in token to get user info from /sample-endpoint
-4. use sign in token to get resource service endpoints received with grant_type=client_credentials to reach non-user specific endpoints
+4. sign in as admin to get info from /admin/sample-endpoint
-5. use sign in token to get resource service endpoints received with grant_type=password to reach user specific endpoints, get username from OAuth2 token and filter resource service data from DBs bu username, not user id to match Spring Security UserDetails interface.

 ## Useful notes